 Campus Info & Services

-Champlain College offers a number of student services including nonremedial tutoring, women's center, health service, and health insurance.
+Champlain College offers a number of student services including nonremedial tutoring, health service, and health insurance.
 Champlain College also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
 Of the students at Champlain College, 30 percent have cars on campus.
 Alcohol is not permitted for students of legal age at Champlain College.